 This brief review of Scripture has had a single purpose: to convince you that God thinks preaching is much more important than most people do.
-For God, preaching is a big deal, bearing "the power of God unto salvation for everyone who believes."
+For God, preaching is a big deal, bearing "the power of God for salvation to everyone who believes."
 As Paul writes:

 For Christ did not send me to baptize, but to preach the gospel....
-For the message of the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God (1 Cor.
+For the word of the cross is folly to those who are perishing, but to us who are being saved it is the power of God (1 Cor.
 1:17-18).

 If you conclude that you are called to preach, be thrilled!
 But tremble too!
-What you will preach is powerful.
+What you will preach is powerful:

-For we are to God the aroma of Christ among those who are

-being saved and those who are perishing.
-To the one we are the smell of death; to the other the fragrance of life.
-And who is equal to such a task?
+For we are the aroma of Christ to God among those who are being saved and among those who are perishing, to one a fragrance from death to death, to the other a fragrance from life to life.
+Who is sufficient for these things?
 (2 Cor.
-2:15-16).
+2:15-16)